 September Ready Taskforce for Arts Education was comprised of representatives from the New Jersey Department of Education, New Jersey State Council on the Arts, New Jersey Education Association, New Jersey Principals and Supervisors Association, New Jersey PTA, New Jersey School Boards Association, New Jersey Art Administrators Association, New Jersey Music Administrators Association, Arts Ed NJ, Art Educators of New Jersey, Dance New Jersey, New Jersey Music Educators Association, New Jersey Thespians, Speech and Theatre Association of New Jersey, Geraldine R. Dodge Foundation, Grunin Foundation, Montclair State University and Rowan University.

 There is a new pot of funding coming from the Federal Government to the state of New Jersey which will impact EVERY school district.
-Known informally as CARES II, this funding is FOUR TIMES the allocation for EACH district than what was provided over the summer as part of CARES I. Allowable use of these funds INCLUDES support for Arts Education.
+Known informally as CARES II, this funding is 4x times the allocation for each district than what was provided over the summer as part of CARES I. Allowable use of these funds INCLUDES support for Arts Education.

 Please review the guidance compiled and shared by Arts Ed New Jersey and work with your administrators to develop plans on how these funds may benefit arts education programs in your schools.